SangeloDev/website/README.md

 # you can also run `just dev`
 just dev

-# to build and preview a webpage, run `just preview`
-just preview
 ```

 View a list of all possible `just` recipes with `just -l`.